What Can You Do With a Master's Degree in Bioinformatics?

 The data revolution is affecting every area of society, including studying living organisms.
 Welcome to bioinformatics, which sits at the nexus of computational science and biology.
 This field deals with the organization, analysis, understanding, visualization, and storing of information associated with biological data.
 The applications of data science in bioinformatics stretch into several different fields, and those with advanced education in bioinformatics are pushing the limits of what’s possible every day.

-The Bureau of Labor Statistics lumps the bioinformatics specialty under the field of computer and information research scientists—a profession that’s projected to grow 22 percent between 2020 and 2030.
+The Bureau of Labor Statistics (2024) lumps the bioinformatics specialty under the field of computer and information research scientists—a profession that’s projected to grow 23 percent between 2022 and 2032.
 That may make it sound like bioinformatics is a small niche in a larger area of study, but in reality, bioinformatics touches several different disciplines at once.
 Think of them as data scientists who also have a strong foundational understanding of the unique characteristics of biological processes.

 But it goes further than that.
-The strong foundational knowledge provided by a master’s degree in bioinformatics allows graduates to pivot into other fields like general data science and software engineering.
+The solid foundational knowledge provided by a master’s degree in bioinformatics allows graduates to pivot into other fields like general data science and software engineering.
 It can also be the stepping stone to further education and a career as a professor or microbiologist.
 Bioinformatics is a rapidly developing industry, and becoming fluent in it can open the doors to several different careers.

 Read on to see what you can do with a master’s degree in bioinformatics.